-The financial activities statement of Bothar CLG includes an Exceptional item in the amount of €52,354 for the financial year ended 30 June 2020 (2019: €187,768).
-This amount has been identified as a result of various investigations as mentioned above in this section.
-Due to the nature of the alleged fraudulent activity, it was not possible to determine whether this amount is the full extent of the misappropriated funds during the financial year ended 30 June 2020.
+The financial activities statement of Bothar CLG includes an Exceptional item in the amount of \notin 187,768 for the financial year ended 30 June 2019 (2018: \notin 125,436).
+These amounts have been identified as a result of various investigations as mentioned above in this section.
+Due to the nature of the alleged fraudulent activity, it was not possible to determine whether these amounts are the full extent of the misappropriated funds during the financial year ended 30 June 2019.